2013 Macau Grand Prix: Main race

 The race began at 15:30 local time on 17 November.
 The weather at the start were dry and sunny with an air temperature of 24 C and a track temperature of 29 C. Three drivers took penalties: Korjus was demoted places because of an engine change.
 Tincknell was required to start from 27th as he was adjudged to have caused the collision between himself and Blomqvist.
 Mason joined Tincknell because he ignored his drive-through penalty due to a malfunctioning radio.
 Lynn maintained the lead into the first corner while Derani made a brisk start to move into second.
 Ocon stalled on the grid but later got moving.
 As the field drove down towards the fast Mandarin Oriental Bend some bumping occurred.
 This caused Rosenqvist to hit the barrier and broke his suspension after battling with Marciello for the ideal line.
 Marciello's car sustained damage but continued with an oversteer.
 Soon after, Auer pushed Bryant-Meisner off the racing line, causing the latter to crash into the wall.
 Gelael spun trying to avoid hitting Bryant-Meisner, causing Auer to plough into him.
 The events meant Bryant-Meisner, Gelael and Auer retired from the race.

 Giovnazzi spun at the Melco hairpin but recovered.
 The safety car's deployment was necessitated to allow for a track clearing.
 At the end of the first lap, Lynn led from Derani, Félix da Costa, Marciello, Sims, Coletti, Buller, King, Sainz and Latifi.
 At the restart, Lynn held the lead and Derani was passed by Félix da Costa on the outside at Lisboa corner.
-Sims lined up an pass on Marciello but realised it could not be completed and eased off.
+Sims lined up a pass on Marciello but realised it could not be completed and eased off.
 King fell to ninth when Sainz overtook him.
 Lynn increased his lead to two seconds in the following laps.
 Marciello attempted to force his way through Derani but the latter resisted his overtaking attempts.
 Sainz moved in front of both Coletti and Buller but the two drivers retook their lost positions.
 Marciello passed Derani at Lisboa corner for third place.
 On lap seven, Coletti and Buller collided, causing the latter's retirement but the former restarted racing after loing positions by spinning onto the escape road.
 The main beneficiary of the crash was King who moved to seventh.
 Both King and his Carlin teammate Jaafar passed Sainz after a battle for sixth.
 Sun spun off at Fisherman's Bend, prompting the brief waving of localised yellow flags.